z-dajani/top-wallpapers/README.md

 Rails web app that displays the top daily posts from various wallpaper related subreddits.

-Uses the Reddit JSON API.
+[Live link](https://top-wallpapers.herokuapp.com) - may take ~10 seconds to load due to Heroku's app sleeping.